SpringRoll/SpringRoll/src/scale-manager/README.md

 # Scale Manager

-A utility class for listen for resize events.
+A utility class that listens for resize events.

 ```javascript
 var scaleManager = new ScaleManager(function(resizeData) {